PiotrG1996/IoT_HX711/README.md

 </p>
 </br>

-Raspberry Pi is a miniaturized computer, works as an embedded system and is applied to execute program in Node-Red.
-Special attached I/O expansion hat enables to read data from the sensor in a real time.
+Raspberry Pi is a miniaturized computer, works as an embedded system and is applied to execute programs in Node-Red.
+Special attached I/O expansion hat enables to read data from the sensor in real-time.

 </br>